Reading Time: < 10 Mins

 Recent statistics about cocaine addiction show overdose death rates involving cocaine and the age group that is most likely to use the substance.

 Drug overdose fatalities due to cocaine saw an increase by nearly 9% from 2018 to 2019.
-In fact, in 2019, 16,000 Americans died from a drug overdose involving cocaine.
-The age group with the highest percentage of people who reported recent cocaine use was 26 and older.
-The 2018 National Survey on Drug Use and Health reported that around 760,000 adults aged 26 or older suffered from a cocaine use disorder in the past 12 months.
+In fact, drug overdose death rates from the National Center for Health Statistics indicate that in 2019, 15,883 Americans died from a drug overdose involving cocaine.
+Results from the 2018 National Survey on Drug Use and Health also reported that around 760,000 adults aged 26 or older suffered from a cocaine use disorder in the past 12 months.
+This makes them the age group with the highest percentage of people who reported recent cocaine use.

 Cocaine addiction affects the brain by constantly increasing dopamine levels and damaging brain structure over time.
 Dopamine is a naturally occurring chemical in the brain.
 In normal amounts, dopamine travels from one brain cell to another to convey feelings of pleasure and reward.